warrengb/BlazorTSInterop/README.md

     ScriptAlert(message);
 }
 ```
-> Module methods demonstrates calling global script methods.<br>
+> Module methods demonstrates calling global script methods.
-> > Note the 'export' method prefix.<br>
+> > Note the 'export' method prefix.
-> > This is ES module syntax to mark code as importable.<br>
+> > This is ES module syntax to mark code as importable.
 > > 'export' is not used by global embedded script.js.

 > Replace all of 'Index.razor' contents with following code snippets respectfully to add Module buttons and methods.
 ```html
 @page "/"
 @inject IJSRuntime JS